-The effective credit monitoring and review process is vital to ensure that CCBM is current in its understanding of the condition of its credit exposures via-a-vis its approved risk appetite and to facilitate early identification of potential problem credits on a timely basis.
+The effective credit monitoring and review process is vital to ensure that CCBM is aware of and understand the condition of its credit exposures vis-à-vis its approved risk appetite and to facilitate early identification of potential problem credits on a timely basis.
 All credit exposures will go through a review process at least once a year.
-The RMD may initiate an ad-hoc review on any existing borrower if the market conditions associated with the borrower change in a way that may affect the borrower's risk profile.
+The RMD may initiate an ad-hoc review on any existing borrower if the market conditions associated with the borrower has changed in a way that may affect the borrower's risk profile.